taedlar/neolith/docs/manual/world.md

 ```
 2022-10-06 12:20:22     ["TRACE","interpret.c",3979,"apply_low"]        not defined: "create"
 ```
-Neolith then calls `create()` in the master object.
-M3 Mudlib's master object looks like below:
+Neolith then calls `create` in the master object.
+The `apply_low` is a generic function to call apply functions in any LPC object, including the master object.
+You can expect `apply_master_ob` to invoke `apply_low` after the master object has finished loading.

+M3 Mudlib's master object LPC code looks like below:
 ```C
 static object connect (int port)
 {